MichaelCade/90DaysOfDevOps/Days/day54.md

 We are now going to run through specifically with Minikube how we can expose our application.
 We can also use minikube to create a URL to connect to a service [More details](https://minikube.sigs.k8s.io/docs/commands/service/)

-First of all we will delete our service using `kubectl delete service nginx-service -n nginx`
+First of all, we will delete our service using `kubectl delete service nginx-service -n nginx`

-Next we are going to create a new service using `kubectl expose deployment nginx-deployment --name nginx-service --namespace nginx --port=80 --type=NodePort` notice here we are going to use the expose and change the type to NodePort.
+Next, we are going to create a new service using `kubectl expose deployment nginx-deployment --name nginx-service --namespace nginx --port=80 --type=NodePort` notice here that we are going to use the expose and change the type to NodePort.

 ![](Images/Day54_Kubernetes15.png)

-Finally in a new terminal run `minikube --profile='mc-demo' service nginx-service --url -n nginx` to create a tunnel for our service.
+Finally in a new terminal run `minikube --profile='mc-demo' service nginx-service --URL -n nginx` to create a tunnel for our service.

 ![](Images/Day54_Kubernetes16.png)